onuriskender/Case/README.md

 - **Blog.Core:** Contains core functionalities, abstract classes, and generic repositories.
 - **Blog.Common:** Includes common utilities, DTOs, helpers, and attributes.

+## Functionality

+- Users can register and be authorized with a JWT token.
+- Viewing the post list and individual posts does not require authorization; however, if an authorized user views a post, the view count is incremented.
+- Authorized users can add new posts, update their own posts, and delete their own posts.
+Users cannot update or delete posts created by others.

 ## Running the Application

 - Clone or download the project.